sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

 Diagonal and Triangular Morphisms
 =================================

-We now illustrate how to specify that a given morphism is diagonal or triangular with respect to some order on the basis which makes it invertible.
+We now illustrate how to specify that a given morphism is diagonal or triangular with respect to some order on the basis, which means that the morphism is invertible and `Sage` is able to compute the inverse morphism automatically.
 Currently this feature requires the domain and codomain to have the same index set (in progress ...).

 ::